Oisota/MyBlog/src/blog/long-functions.md

 I would also like to give credit to Brian Will in [this](https://youtu.be/QM1iUe6IofM?t=2235) video where he talks about long functions.

 # Addendum
-Ideally I would like it if languages had some concept of creating a private scope within a function.
+Ideally, I would like if languages had some concept of creating a private scope within a function.
 It could look something like:

 ```javascript